Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Implementation and Accuracy Verification

 \subsection{Accuracy Verification: Double Precision}

-To assess accuracy in double precision, we employed a grid of 283,254 points distributed predominantly uniformly on a logarithmic scale in the \( \nu \)-\(|z|\) domain, along with 2,648 additional special points positioned near the boundaries of the algorithm’s computational regions, as illustrated in Fig.~1.
-These special points are critical for evaluating numerical stability and accuracy near regions' transitions.
-Figure~2 depicts the full grid, including the special points near the boundary of the region.
+To assess accuracy in double precision, we employed a grid of 285,902 points distributed predominantly uniformly on a logarithmic scale in the \( \nu \)-\(|z|\) domain, as shown in Figure~\ref{fig:dbl_pts_new} which depicts the full grid points.

-All function values at these test points were computed using high-precision Maple calculations, ensuring that they fall within the range of representable floating-point numbers in double-precision arithmetic.
+All function values at these test points were computed using high-precision \texttt{Maple} calculations, ensuring that they fall within the range of representable floating-point numbers in double-precision arithmetic.

-Figure~3 presents 2D colormap plots of the base-10 logarithm of the ratio of the relative error $|\text{computed} - \text{reference}|/|\text{reference}|$ in calculating either the real part \((a)\) or imaginary part \((b)\) of \( I_{\nu} (z) \) of the dataset points tested using the present algorithm, divided by the correspnding relative error of Algorithm-644, with Maple calculations as the reference.
+Figure~3 presents 2D colormap plots of the base-10 logarithm of the ratio of the relative error $|\text{computed} - \text{reference}|/|\text{reference}|$ in calculating the real part \((a)\) and imaginary part \((b)\) of \( I_{\nu} (z) \) of the dataset points tested using the present algorithm, divided by the corresponding relative error of Algorithm-644, with Maple calculations as the reference.

 Algorithm~644 skips computations and returns an error code over a significant portion of the computational domain due to overly conservative underflow/overflow thresholds.
 These regions, where Algorithm~644 fails to perform calculations, extend several orders of magnitude before reaching the actual underflow/overflow limits.
-For such regions, Algorithm~644 returns \((0.0, 0.0)\), resulting in a 100\% relative error, as indicated by the red regions (indicating an extremely small relative error ratio) in parts \((a)\) and \((b)\) of Fig.~3.
+For such regions, Algorithm~644 returns \((0.0, 0.0)\), resulting in a 100\% relative error, as indicated by the red regions (indicating an extremely small relative error \textit{ratio}) in parts \((a)\) and \((b)\) of Fig.~3.
 However, the present algorithm remains capable of computing the function with high accuracy in these challenging regions.
 For reference, a sample of points from these regions is provided in Table~1.

-Away from these regions where Algorithm~644 fails due to overly conservative underflow/overflow thresholds, the accuracy of both algorithms is comparable.
+Away from these regions where Algorithm~644 fails, the accuracy of both algorithms is comparable.